Table of contents

 The Mayo Clinic for Medical Education and Research notes that diagnosis is based on symptoms and a medical history, including whether certain autoimmune disorders run in your family.
-It can then be confirmed by various diagnostic tests
+Doctors can then confirm it with various diagnostic tests

 Blood tests: Through these tests, doctors will measure levels of sodium, potassium, cortisol and adrenocorticotropic hormone (ACTH), which stimulates the adrenal cortex to produce its hormones, in the blood.
 Low sodium, high potassium or low cortisol level may indicate Addison’s disease.
 The tests can also measure antibodies that can be a sign of the condition.

 ACTH stimulation test: If cortisol is low, doctors may be able to confirm a diagnosis with this test.
 ACTH is the cortisol-stimulating hormone produced by the pituitary gland at the base of the brain.
 The test compares the level of cortisol in your blood before and after an injection of ACTH.
-The disorder is usually confirmed if the ACTH level is high but the cortisol and aldosterone levels are low.
+Doctors usually confirm the disorder if the ACTH level is high but the cortisol and aldosterone levels are low.

 Imaging: CT scans or MRos of your adrenal glands can help determine abnormalities that may be causing the disease.

 Thyroid test: Patients with Addison disease often have hypothyroidism, which occurs when the thyroid does not produce enough hormones.
-This test is often performed if Addison’s disease is suspected.
+Doctors often perform this test if they suspect Addison’s disease.

 The standard treatment for Addison’s disease is hormone replacement therapy, to replace the hormones that the adrenal glands are not producing.

 Hydrocortisone (Cortef), prednisone, or methylprednisolone replace cortisol while fludrocortisone acetate replaces aldosterone.
-The former is given on a strict schedule to mimic the natural fluctuations of this hormone in the body.
+Doctors prescribe the former on a strict schedule to mimic the natural fluctuations of this hormone in the body.

 Additional medication is often prescribed if your body is undergoing a lot of stress, such as from a surgery.
-Injected forms of the replacement hormones are normally only recommended if you are unable to take the oral forms.
+Doctors normally only recommend the injected forms of the replacement hormones if you are unable to take the oral forms.

 It is also recommended that patients get plenty of extra salt (sodium) in their diet, especially during heavy exercise, when it is hot, or if they are having gastrointestinal issues.